Lactose and general dairy intolerances and/or allergies are not uncommon.

 Should you go lactose- or dairy-free?

-Some people may have a lactose or milk-protein intolerance without even knowing it.
+Some people may have lactose or milk-protein intolerance without even knowing it.
 If your body struggles to tolerate a specific food, chronic ingestion of that food leads to inflammation of the gut and poor absorption of nutrients.
 If you’ve been following a well-formulated keto diet for a couple months and still find yourself struggling to lose weight, lack energy, experience headaches, brain-fog, and/or persistent digestion issues, you may want to consider troubleshooting your diet through a dairy elimination trial.

 Symptoms of dairy intolerance may include: